 Mix the treats.
 Remove from heat, and pour the cereal and smashed/chopped Oreos into the pot with the marshmallow mixture.
 Stir quickly until the cereal and cookies are coated.

 Make the bars.
 Pour the mixture into the prepared baking pan.
 Gently spread it into an even layer with a rubber spatula.
 If your spatula begins sticking, spritz with the nonstick cooking spray.

-Do not press down hard on the mixture because this will make your treats more compact.
+If you press down hard on the mixture, it will make your treats more compact and less fluffy.

 Add an even layer of sprinkles to the top of the treats, and let them cool for about an hour.